RUNNING FOR BEGINNERS: HOW TO BREATHE WHILE RUNNING

 Deep belly breathing vs shallow chest breathing

 While running you should use deep belly breathing (or diaphragmatic breathing) as it’s better for efficient and maximal oxygen uptake (VO2 max) than shallow chest breathing.
 The air you breathe in only remains in the lungs a short time, thus preventing a complete exchange of air.
 This then reduces the amount of oxygen you take in.
 Poor breathing technique is often the reason why people get the dreaded side stitch while running.

-Deep belly breathing, on the other hand, is much more efficient when running because it uses the entire capacity of the lungs.
+Deep belly breathing, on the other hand, is a much more efficient breathing technique for running because it uses the entire capacity of the lungs.
 The air you breathe in also travels down to the lower portion of your lungs and stays there longer.
 This increases your oxygen uptake.

 Exhaling deeply and consciously will automatically lead you to inhale deeply.
 This then helps improve your VO2 max.

 1. Lie down on the floor or on your sofa and place your hands or a light book on your stomach.

 2. Breathe in and out deeply and consciously.
 You should be able to clearly see the book rise when you breathe in and fall as you breathe out.

 3. Focus on trying to exhale all the air out of your lungs.
 With a little practice, belly breathing will become automatic and feel completely natural.

 In general, the goal should be to take in oxygen and expel carbon dioxide as efficiently as possible.
 Naturally, you can’t take in as much air through your nose as you can through your mouth.
 Thus, it makes sense to mainly breathe through your mouth when running.
 While it is true that the air is filtered and warmed when you breathe through your nose, it is not a good idea to deprive your body of a way of achieving maximum oxygen uptake when your body is under stress.
 As the intensity of your running increases, you will soon see that you cannot get enough oxygen by simply breathing through your nose.